Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220906-intro-to-shell1/lesson.md

 ## Building and deploying a site with MkDocs
 ```

-We see the first 10 lines of the `README.md` file.

 What if we only wanted to see the first 5 lines?
 We could use the `-n` flag:

 ```
-head -n README.md
+head -n 5 README.md
 ```

+Which would then only print the first 5 lines of the `README.md` file to the terminal:
 ```
 # Arcadia Computational Training